 Listings succeed in 2026 when you control variance—the delta between how a listing should perform (given micro-market evidence) and how it actually performs.
 Colorado buyers are payment-led; sellers prize certainty and net clarity.
 Your operating system must therefore:

-- Anchor to evidence—cell-level MOI, DOM, list-to-close, concessions prevalence (ID 48).
+- Anchor to evidence—cell-level MOI, DOM, list-to-close, concessions prevalence (see Mastering Micro-Markets).

-- Publish payments—use credits, 2-1s, and permanent buydowns to engineer monthly comfort (ID 54).
+- Publish payments—use credits, 2-1s, and permanent buydowns to engineer monthly comfort (see the Buyer Payment Playbook).

-- Disclose cost stacks—insurance & HOA realities reduce fall-through (ID 53).
+- Disclose cost stacks—insurance & HOA realities reduce fall-through (see Insurance & HOA Shock).

-- Pre-write adjustments—two-week rules prevent emotional toggling (ID 57).
+- Pre-write adjustments—two-week rules prevent emotional toggling (see The Spring Launch Calendar).

-- Control underwriting risks—appraisal packets, condo financeability, inspection choreography (ID 58, ID 59).
+- Control underwriting risks—appraisal packets, condo financeability, inspection choreography (see Appraisal Strategy and Fall-Through Prevention).

 2) Org Design: Clear Charters and Accountability